stephaneVercouillieBMID/slate/source/workingVersion.html.md

      https://merchant.itsme.be/oidc/jwkSet

  It is expected that you will also expose their signing and encryption keys in such a way.
-The location of your JWKSet must be configured by an  administrator of BMID during onboarding of RP.
+The location of your JWKSet must be configured by an  administrator of BMID during your on-boarding.
 The exposed endpoint must be HTTPS.